apazzolini/rook/README.md

 Towards the end of 2015, I decided to learn React and started on a long journey through READMEs, blogs, and tutorials.
 After developing a basic idea of the libraries I wanted to combine, I started building my [personal website](https://azzolini.io).
 It's certainly over-engineered, but it was a great learning experience.

 When I was nearly finished, a slew of JavaScript fatigue articles began popping up, and they're not wrong.
 I realized I could extract a framework out of my experience, and created Rook.
-This project is my attempt at simplifying modern JS dev for newcomers.
+This project is an attempt at simplifying modern JS development.

 ## Acknowledgements